 Pour the remaining tomatillo sauce over the top, reserving about 1/2 cup for serving.

-Bake in preheated oven for 50 minutes or until tortillas are browning and sauce is bubbling.
+Bake in preheated 350 degree oven for 50 minutes or until tortillas are browning and sauce is bubbling.
 Remove from oven and sprinkle the top with remaining cheese.
 Return to the oven and bake 5 minutes more to melt the cheese.
 Remove from oven and sprinkle with cilantro leaves as a garnish.